GTP Attack Flows: Interactive Visualization

-The GTP protocol is fundamental to mobile data services in 2G, 3G, and 4G networks, serving as the backbone for user data tunneling between different network elements.
-Understanding attack flows against GTP infrastructure is critical for telecommunications security professionals.
+The GTP protocol is fundamental to mobile data services in 2G, 3G, and 4G networks, serving as the backbone for user data tunneling between different network elements such as SGSN (Serving GPRS Support Node) and GGSN (Gateway GPRS Support Node).
+Understanding attack flows against GTP infrastructure is critical for telecommunications security professionals to protect subscriber privacy and maintain network integrity.

 Attacker